-To assist with the advancement of STEM and digital literacies in primary schools, each school that completes the entire program and participates in all aspects including training and culmination event will be eligible to keep their 3D printers and integrate them into their learning environment.
+To assist with the advancement of STEM and digital literacies in primary schools, each school that completes the entire program and participates in all aspects including training and culmination event will be eligible to keep their Micro:bits and integrate them into their learning environment.

-As a condition of participation each school will be required to provide up to two staff members to undertake professional development, learning more about how the program will run and how to use a 3D printer in a classroom.
+As a condition of participation each school will be required to provide up to two staff members to undertake professional development, learning more about how the program will run and how to integrate coding and digital technology in a classroom.
 This session will be an opportunity to meet with your allocated Western Power engineer and make connections with other teachers taking part in the program.

-Below are links to all resources supplied as part of the Circuit Breakers program.
+Below are links to all example resources supplied as part of the Circuit Breakers program in 2018.
+New resources will be available at the launch of the 2019 program.
 Resources are designed for students in years 4 - 6.
-3D print files can be used with any 3D printer.
 All schools are welcome to undertake the program in their own time.